 The Mars Science Laboratory Rover, “Curiosity”.

-For Planetary Rovers, the surface environment also poses unique challenges.
-These include Orbital Robotics issues during transport or if an atmosphere is no present.
+For Planetary Robotics, the surface environment also poses unique challenges.
+These include Microgravity Robotics’ issues during cruise phase, or if an atmosphere is not present.
 Further, there is usually the greater uncertainty of interacting with an unexplored natural terrain instead of man-made structures.
-Planetary rover technical topics include:
+Planetary Robotics technical topics include:

 - Sensing and perception for planetary exploration, including terrain-relative precision position estimation.